Nextiva / Blog / VoIP

 Unlike an on-premise PBX system that requires your company to purchase and maintain your own hardware and bear all maintenance and upkeep costs, a hosted PBX system is maintained by your provider.

-Since a hosted PBX operates on the cloud, it’s also referred to as a cloud PBX.
+Since a hosted PBX operates on the cloud, it’s also called a cloud PBX.
 All of the phone lines, call routing, voicemail, and other functionality happen over the internet rather than a local area network.
 This cuts down on hardware expenses and IT labor costs for your business.

 A cloud PBX also allows employees to work remotely while still using their business phone system and number since it’s not tied to a physical location.

-With a cloud PBX, you get access to enterprise-grade phone system features without the high costs of an on-premise system.
+With a hosted PBX, you get access to enterprise-grade phone system features without the high costs of an on-premise system.

-Setup can be quick and getting started is easy since there is no need to install hardware or manage updates.
+Setup can be quick and getting started is easy since installing hardware or managing updates is unnecessary.
 The provider handles all of that for you.

 Legacy PBX systems are much more difficult to work with because documentation is sparse, and their functionality is rather limited.

-Cloud PBX systems also have intuitive web and mobile interfaces for call control, voicemail access, auto attendants, call routing rules, and other features.
-This makes them user-friendly for employees to manage calls while working anywhere.
+Hosted PBX solutions also have intuitive web and mobile interfaces for call control, voicemail access, auto attendants, call routing rules, and other features.
+This makes them user-friendly for remote employees to manage calls while working anywhere.

 Hosted PBX vs. On-premise PBX